What causes hyperpigmentation?

 2. Skin aging

-As we age , our skin undergoes natural changes, including an accumulation of melanin in certain areas.
-Age spots , also called senile lentigines , appear mainly on parts of the body exposed to the sun , such as the hands and face .
-Skin aging also promotes the breakdown of collagen and the appearance of wrinkles , accentuating pigmentary imperfections .
+Withage, the skin undergoes natural changes, including an accumulation of melanin in certain areas.
+Age spots, also known as senile lentigos, appear mainly on sun-exposed areas of the body, such as the hands and face.
+Skin aging also promotes the breakdown of collagen and the appearance of wrinkles, accentuating pigmentary imperfections.

 3. Hormonal changes

-Hormonal fluctuations, especially during pregnancy or due to taking contraceptives, can cause a particular type of hyperpigmentation called melasma , or pregnancy mask .
-These brown spots usually appear on the forehead , cheeks and upper lip .
-Hormones stimulate the production of melanin , which is exacerbated by sun exposure .
+Hormonal fluctuations, particularly during pregnancy or when taking contraceptives, can cause a particular type ofhyperpigmentation known as melasma, or pregnancy mask.
+These brown spots generally appear on the forehead, cheeks and upper lip.
+Hormones stimulate melanin production, which is exacerbated bysun exposure.

 5. Genetic factors and phototype

-People with black or dark skin (phototypes IV to VI) are more prone to hyperpigmentation due to the high concentration of melanin .
-Similarly, freckles , due to uneven distribution of melanin , are common in light skin .
-Genetics also plays a role in the distribution of skin pigments .
+People with black or dark skin (phototypes IV to VI) are more prone tohyperpigmentation due to the high concentration of melanin.
+Similarly, freckles, due to an uneven distribution of melanin, are common in fair skins.
+Genetic inheritance also plays a role in the distribution of skin pigments.

 The most common types of hyperpigmentation

-These small brown spots appear following prolonged sun exposure .
-They are particularly visible on areas exposed to the sun , such as the back of the hands and the face .
+These small brown spots appear after prolonged exposure to the sun.
+They are particularly visible on sun-exposed areas such as the back of the hands and the face.

 2. Melasma

-It appears as large, symmetrical brown spots , often due to hormonal changes.
-The use of a broad-spectrum sunscreen is essential to limit its worsening.
+It takes the form of large, symmetrical brown spots, often due to hormonal changes.
+The use of a broad-spectrum sunscreen is essential to limit aggravation.

 3. Post-inflammatory hyperpigmentation

-Caused by skin lesions, it is common after an acne outbreak or superficial burns .
-Black or mixed-race skin is particularly sensitive to it.
+Caused by skin lesions, it is common afteracne or superficial burns.
+Black or mixed-race skin is particularly sensitive.

 Preventing and treating hyperpigmentation